Weakly Supervised 3D Open-vocabulary Segmentation: Introduction

-We achieve precise and annotation-free 3D open-vocabulary segmentation by distilling knowledge from two pre-trained foundation models into NeRF without finetuning on any close-vocabulary dataset.
+We achieve precise and annotation-free 3D open-vocabulary segmentation by distilling knowledge from two pre-trained foundation models into NeRF in a weakly supervised manner, supervised only by the open-vocabulary text descriptions of the objects in a scene, as illustrated in \cref{fig:teaser}.
 One foundation model is CLIP~\cite{radford2021learning} which is trained with Internet-scale text-image pairs~\cite{schuhmann2021laion} capturing extensive open-vocabulary multimodal knowledge.
 The other is DINO~\cite{Caron2021EmergingPI, Oquab2023DINOv2LR} which is trained with large-scale unlabelled images capturing superb scene layout and object boundary information.
 However, CLIP yields image-level features which are not suitable for pixel-level semantic segmentation.
-Previous methods obtain pixel-level features from CLIP by finetuning on close-vocabulary datasets~\cite{li2022language, ghiasi2022scaling, zhong2022regionclip}, compromising open-vocabulary properties.
-Thus certain mechanisms should be designed to extract pixel-level CLIP features without the requirement of fine-tuning.
-Additionally, the CLIP image features often have ambiguous similarities with text descriptions~\cite{kerr2023lerf}, which needs to be regularized for accurate open-vocabulary segmentation.
+Thus certain mechanisms should be designed to extract pixel-level CLIP features without fine-tuning.
+Additionally, the image patches' CLIP features may have ambiguities for segmentation, which need to be regularized for accurate open-vocabulary segmentation.
 At the other end, DINO produces feature maps instead of explicit segmentation maps.
 Certain distillation techniques should be designed to extract the necessary information from DINO features to facilitate precise segmentation.